 Tania Castroverde Moskalenko

-Speaking in at for the track.
+Speaking in Solution Room: Strategies for Campaigns and Major Gifts at 9:45 am for the Ignited Fundraising track.

 Prior to MCB, Castroverde Moskalenko served as the Chief Executive Officer of Chicago’s Auditorium Theatre, revitalizing the organization’s financial health through new programming, increased earned revenue, and expanded philanthropic support.
 In 2017, she was named ‘Chicagoan of the Year for Dance’ by the Chicago Tribune.